Skip to main content

 M.S.
 Electrical Engineering - The University of Texas at Austin 2005

 B.S.
-Electrical Engineering & Computer Engineering - Michigan State University 2003
+Electrical Engineering - Michigan State University 2003

 Biography: